Maintaining A Healthy Smile In Midtown Manhattan

 How to Brush

-Dr. Pasch, Dr. Yam and Dr. Shirzadnia recommend using a soft to medium toothbrush.
+Dr. Pasch, Dr. Yam, Dr. Shirzadnia and Dr. Lee recommend using a soft to medium toothbrush.
 Position the brush at a 45-degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, make sure you follow the same directions while cleaning the inside of the back teeth.